 The Swedish University of Agricultural Sciences, or Swedish Agricultural University is a university in Sweden.
 Although its head office is located in Ultuna, Uppsala, the university has several campuses in different parts of Sweden.

 There is no specific language requirement for your study visa in Sweden.
 The universities will require proof of language proficiency for either Swedish or English, which is part of the successful admission at a Swedish university.
 The Swedish Migration Agency will simply demand the university acceptance letter.

 Swedish universities offer study programmes taught both in Swedish and English.
 However, most English study programmes are available for postgraduate level (Master’s and PhD courses).
 English language tests accepted by universities in Sweden:

 - TOEFL iBT

 Documents required for the student visa in Sweden:

 - Receipt proving you’ve paid the residence permit application fee of 145 EUR.

-- Copies of the pages from your passport with personal information, validity period and the permission to live in another country.
+- Copies of the pages from your passport with personal information, validity period and the permission to live in and study abroad.

 - The letter of acceptance from the university that states that you have been admitted for a full-time course.
 If you applied for a PhD degree, the duration of the course must be specified.